AndreasJJ/Color-handler/README.md

 Description: Works as the main function, but only returns a RGB array.

 #### `rgb2hsl`
+**Notice**: This function rounds to a float with 2 decimals accuracy, as such some accuracy will be lost.
 Usage: ```import rgb2hsl from 'lumino/rgb2hsl'``` \
 Alternative usage: ```import { rgb2hsl } from 'lumino'```